-Prior to being named director of external affairs, McNamara served six years as manager, and then director of corporate relations and the University's summer sports camp program that featured more than 7,000 participants.
-In September 2000, she organized, coordinated and hosted 55 corporate parties and more than 10,000 guests prior to the Notre Dame-Nebraska football game at Notre Dame Stadium.
-During that same time period, she served as the athletics department's liaison to NBC Sports.
+Prior to assuming her duties in the external affairs division, McNamara served six years as manager, and then director, of corporate relations and the University's summer sports camp program.
+In September, 2000 she organized, coordinated and hosted 55 corporate parties and more than 10,000 guests, prior to the Notre Dame-Nebraska football game at Notre Dame Stadium.
+During that same time period, McNamara served as the athletics department's liaison to NBC Sports.